maddenp-cu/wxvx/README.md

 ### baseline.name

 Name of the baseline to verify against.
 Currently supported values are: `GFS`, `HRRR`, `PREPBUFR`.
 This value guides `wxvx` in identification of baseline data (grids or obs) corresponding to the forecast variable being verified.
 This name will also appear in MET stat output.
+This name must differ from `forecast.name`.

 ### baseline.type